Skip to main content

 Manual building blocks are ideal if you want start standardizing without having the automation in place yet.
 Platform Engineers can offer manual building blocks via the marketplace to application teams.
 Whenever the building block is added to a tenant or workspace the Platform Engineers complete the work manually.
 This helps platform engineers to see the demand for this type of offering and prioritize the implementation of automated building blocks.

-Terraform Implementation
+OpenTofu Implementation

 If you are a Platform Engineer with HashiCorp Terraform modules (supported until 1.5) or OpenTofu Modules in place you can easily integrate them into meshStack to completely automate provisioning from the request to deployment.
-The building block definition includes Terraform modules, which are executed automatically during provisioning.
+The building block definition includes OpenTofu modules, which are executed automatically during provisioning.
 This approach enables consistent, repeatable, and scalable infrastructure deployment.

 GitHub Actions Workflow Implementation